jonbnewman/use-prompt/examples/async.md

   sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
 ></iframe>

 The essential piece to take from this is that the `showPrompt` callback returns a promise that represents the outcome of the prompt.
-You can either `resolve` or `reject` it and return the result to the caller as you might expect.
+You can either `resolve` or `reject` it and return the result to the caller as you might expect when using `try/catch`.

 Note that you don't **have to** use `try/catch`, you can just always `resolve` from within your prompt and then only worry about the result returned from the promise.